CZ-NIC/run-or-raise/README.md

 # About project

-I assume the run-or-raise style as the most efficient way of launching window.
+I assume the run-or-raise style as the most efficient way of handling windows.
 No more searching for your favourite program in a long menu, no more clicking on the icons.
-If the program already runs it'll get focus, else we launch it.
-Several years ago, OS creators finally realized that efficiency and let the users run-or-raise programs on the taskbar or dock by `<Super>+number` shortcuts.
+If the program already runs it will get the focus, else we launch it.
+Several years ago, OS creators finally realized that efficiency and let the users run-or-raise programs on the taskbar or dock by <kbd>Super+number</kbd> shortcuts.
 But what if you use more programs than nine?
-What if you don't want the unnecessary taskbar to occupy precious place on your screen?
+What if you do not want the unnecessary taskbar to occupy the precious place on the screen?
-With the emergence of Wayland over X.org in Ubuntu 17.10, we can't reliably use good old `xbindkeys` and `jumpapp` to master shortcuts.
-Here is a gnome-shell extension that let you migrate your favourite shortcuts to `shortcuts.conf` file.
+With the emergence of Wayland over X.org in Ubuntu 17.10, we can't reliably use good old `[xbindkeys](https://wiki.archlinux.org/index.php/Xbindkeys)` and `[jumpapp](https://github.com/mkropat/jumpapp)` to master shortcuts.
+Here is a gnome-shell extension that let you migrate your favourite shortcuts to the `shortcuts.conf` file.

 # Installation